Protecting your AOL Account

 Learn to use the privacy features in your web browser

-- Internet browsers, such as Edge, Safari, Firefox or Chrome, have a variety of tools and plugins available to help protect your privacy and the security of the information you use on the Internet.
-Take the time to learn about these features so you can better control the planting of "cookies" on your computer and identify insecure or fraudulent sites before you visit them.
+Internet browsers, such as Edge, Safari, Firefox or Chrome, have a variety of tools and plug-ins available to help protect your privacy and the security of the information you use on the Internet.
 If you use a computer in a library or other public place, make certain you clear the web browser's cache before you leave.

 Make sure that online transactions are secure